Sojung Bahng, Floating Walk – Gangnam Kangaroo,360˚ Essay Film, 15min, 2017 (Open with Chrome)

 In this artwork, I try to explore the relationship between fragmented self-identity and societies through the story of Korean women living in Australia, through my personal history.
 I reveal the difficulty of protecting and searching our own identity in oppressive societies.
 At the same time, I show the beauty and value of having awareness of identity as a shifting, dynamic construct and the pursuit of self-growth.
 Using the medium of VR, I invite audiences to participate in exploring virtual and floating identities.
 In VR, audience can embody the spaces of two different countries, but they are positioned as floating selves in the physical space and the virtual space.
 Due to the duality of presence that they present, they physically empathize with the process of questioning identity.
 Audiences are asked to critically examine their own identity while they are in the virtual world.

-- Director: Sojung Bahng
+- Written and Directed by Sojung Bahng

 - Assistant director: Sunny Jeon